Self-supervise, Refine, Repeat: Improving Unsupervised Anomaly Detection: Related Work

-\textbf{Semi-supervised setting} is defined as utilizing small labeled samples and large unlabeled samples to distinguish anomalies from normal data.
-Depending on which labeled samples are given, we categorize this setting into three sub-categories.
-If only some positive/negative labeled samples are provided, we denote that as a PU/NU setting.
-Most previous works in semi-supervised AD settings focused on NU setting where only some of the normal labeled samples are given \cite{munoz2010semisupervised,song2017hybrid,akcay2018ganomaly}.
-PNU setting is a more general semi-supervised setting where subsets of both positive and negative labeled samples are given.
-Deep SAD \cite{ruff2020deep} and SU-IDS \cite{min2018ids} are included in this category.
-Note that in comparison to Deep SAD, which utilized some labeled data, the proposed framework significantly outperforms under multiple benchmark datasets without using any labeled data (see Section \ref{sec:exp_image}).
+\textbf{The semi-supervised learning setting} utilizes a small set of labeled samples and large set of unlabeled samples to distinguish anomalies from normal data.
+Depending on which labeled samples are given, this setting can be split into three sub-categories.
+When only some positive/negative labeled samples are provided, we denote that as a PU (positive + unlabeled) / NU (negative + unlabeled) setting.
+Most previous works in semi-supervised AD settings focus on the NU setting where only some of the normal labeled samples are given \citep{munoz2010semisupervised,song2017hybrid,akcay2018ganomaly}.
+The PNU (positive + negative + unlabeled) setting is the more general semi-supervised setting where subsets of both positive and negative labeled samples are given.
+Deep SAD \citep{ruff2020deep} and SU-IDS \citep{min2018ids} belong to this category.
+We show significant outperformance of {\algname} compared to Deep SAD, on multiple benchmark datasets without using any labeled data (see Sec. \ref{sec:exp_image}).

-\textbf{Unlabeled setting} has received relatively less attention despite its significance in automating machine learning.
-Two of the most popular methods for this setting are isolation forest~\cite{liu2008isolation} and local outlier factor~\cite{breunig2000lof}, but they are hard to scale and less compatible with recent advances in representation learning.
-While one-class classifiers, such as OC-SVM, SVDD, or their deep counterparts, apply to unlabeled settings by assuming the data is all negative, and the robustness of those methods has also been demonstrated in part~\cite{zong2018deep,bergman2020classification}, in practice we observe a significant performance drop with a high anomaly ratio, as shown in Fig.~\ref{fig:teaser_perf}.
-Our proposed framework mostly recovers the lost performance of state-of-the-art shallow and deep one-class classifiers trained on unlabeled data.
+\textbf{The unlabeled setting} has received relatively less attention despite its significance in minimizing labeling costs.
+The popular methods for this setting include isolation forest~\citep{liu2008isolation} and local outlier factor~\citep{breunig2000lof}.
+These are difficult to scale, and less compatible with recent advances in representation learning.
+While OCCs, such as OC-SVM, SVDD, or their deep counterparts, can also be applied to unlabeled settings by assuming the data are all negative, and the robustness of those methods has been demonstrated in part~\citep{zong2018deep,bergman2020classification}.
+In practice, we observe a significant performance drop with a high anomaly ratio, shown in Fig.~\ref{fig:teaser_perf}.
+In contrast, our proposed framework is able to maintain high performance across different anomaly ratios.